sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ---
 layout: documentation
-doctitle: Transactional cursor based API
+doctitle: Transactional cursor-based API
 ---

 ## Maven artifacts

-First, you have to get the dependeny on our SirixDB core project.
+First, you have to get the dependency on our SirixDB core project.
 At this stage of development please use the latest SNAPSHOT artifacts from the OSS snapshot repository.
 Just add the following repository section to your POM file:

 ```xml
 <repository>